Where to Start When Restoring a Historic Home

-Living in a historic home may be a dream for many current and future homeowners, especially in Atlanta which is known for its beautiful Tudor, Victorian and craftsmen homes.
+Living in a historic home may be a dream for many current and future homeowners, especially in areas of the South known for their Tudor, Victorian and craftsmen homes.
 Though historic homes are full of character, they can be challenging to update or renovate.
-Here are some tips to keep in mind when you’re ready to take the plunge and purchase a historic Atlanta home.
+Here are some tips to keep in mind when you’re ready to take the plunge and purchase a historic Southern home.

 If you’re committed to buying a historic home, work with a real estate agent who specializes in them.
 Also consider bringing along a trusted, licensed contractor who may be able to spot less obvious issues with the home.
 Having it examined by a contractor or home inspector could also be a powerful bargaining chip when it comes to negotiating the price down.

 START AT THE TOP

 When it comes to restoring a historic home, where better to start than the roof.
 Fortunately, many historic roofing materials are still available today.
 Consult an expert who can help you decide if you need to replace the roof or repair it.
 If you opt to replace, make sure to choose a material that was popular during the time your home was built.
 If possible, consult the home’s original plans or even old photos before deciding on new roofing.
 Updating your roof first can make it easier to manage subsequent projects like adding insulation and even mold remediation.

 Heating or cooling a home in the South can be an expensive proposition, especially if you don’t have energy-efficient windows.
 If your home still has its original glass, however, you’ll want to preserve it.
 Fortunately, 3M makes window films that can help make your glass more efficient without changing its appearance.
 Make sure to work with an authorized 3M dealer to ensure that your windows will be protected.
 If your home doesn’t have the original glass or if you’ve got rotting wood around your windows, consider replacing your existing system with contemporary windows.